vaginessa/FLOSS_Android_Apps/README.md

 I use Android phones for 5 years but I'm interested in FLOSS development for only 1 year.
 Conlusion? `FLOSS apps` are very important for the community (not only for Android OS) but they are often underestimated or not well known.
 Many awesome FLOSS apps are available for `Android` and they well deserve to be better known!
 Yes, there's a world behind Google, Amazon, Facebook, Apple, Microsoft,...

 > If you want to discover new free/libre and open source apps, give a try to the below apps!
-I'll add new apps as soon as I try good ones.
+I'll add new apps as soon as I find good ones.

 > If you want to suggest new apps, feel free to share your list! :innocent:

 > If you want to keep using proprietary apps, go away!!! :japanese_goblin:

 ***